0u812/sbnw/graphfab/sphinx/source/index.rst

 ..
-Graphfab: a layout engine for SBML
+SBNW: a layout engine for SBML

-Graphfab Documentation
+SBNW Documentation
 ====================================

 Contents: